Kimberley Woods: Canoeing

-She also won 16 medals (eight golds, three silvers and five bronzes) at the European Championships, including a silver in the C1 team event at the 2023 European Games in Kraków.
+She also won 18 medals (nine golds, three silvers and six bronzes) at the European Championships, including a silver in the C1 team event at the 2023 European Games in Kraków.

 Woods won the overall World Cup title in K1 and C1 in 2025 and in Kayak cross in 2023 and 2024.

 She qualified to represent Great Britain at the 2020 Summer Olympics in Tokyo in the Women's K1 event where she finished in 10th place.

 In 2024 she returned to Olympic kayak competition, in Paris winning two bronze medals, one in the K1 event and another one in kayak cross.